Gravitational wave signals in an Unruh-DeWitt detector: Unruh-DeWitt detector

-In this section we study the response of a freely falling Unruh-de Witt detector~\cite{Unruh:1976db,Hawking:1979ig,Birrell:1982ix} moving in the background of gravitational waves which propagate in the $z$-direction.
+In this section we study the response of a freely falling Unruh-DeWitt detector~\cite{Unruh:1976db,Hawking:1979ig,Birrell:1982ix} moving in the background of gravitational waves which propagate in the $z$-direction.
 This work generalizes the analysis of Ref.~\cite{Chen:2021bcw}.

 {\bf Freely falling observers.} The line element for the problem at hand can be written from Eq.~(\ref{metric perturbation}) as,

 where $g^\perp_{ij}(u)$ is a $(D-2)\times (D-2)$ dimensional symmetric metric tensor (in $D=4$ it reduces to a $2\times 2$ dimensional symmetric metric).
 Useful killing vectors are, ${K}_v=\partial_v$ and $K_i = \partial_i\;(i=1,2,\cdots , D-2)$, from which one obtains the corresponding conserved momenta,~\footnote{Recall that each Killing vector $K$ obeys a Killing equation, $\nabla_{(\mu}K_{\nu)}=0$, and generates a conserved quantity, $P= K_\mu \frac{{\rm d}x^\mu}{{\rm d}\lambda}$.}